-Year 1 Year 2 Year 3 Year 4 Year 5 000 Employ people with experience o of using our services (obj.
-1.1) Care services led by people who have experience using our services (obj.
+Year 1 Year 2 Year 3 Year 4 Year 5 000 Employ people with experience of of using our services (obj.
+1.1) Care services led by people who h nave experience using our services (obj.
 1.1) 1.
 We co-create and co- Training and skills for people who use our services (obj.
 1.2) Work experience offered to people with lived experience (obj.
-1.2) Employ people with experience of using our services in operational roles (obj.
-1.2) roles (obj.
+1.2) Employ people with experience o of using our services in operational roles (obj.
 1.2) with people who have lived experience Design approach to co- production (obj.
 1.3) Embed co-production approach (obj.
 1.3) Develop and embed approach to improve approach (obj.
 1.3) evaluate and continuously 2.
-We collaborate Provide ways for staff to connect with partner organisations (obj.
-2.1) Establish and strengthen relation hips with our partners (obj.
+You collaborate Provide ways for staff to connect with partner organisations (obj.
+2.1) Establish and strengthen relation nd strengthen relationships with our partners (obj.
 2.1) with our partners to understand our populations and Agree and embed a population health management approach (obj.
 2.2) Identify unmet need in our population (obj.
 2.2) provide proactive integrated care Work with our partners to address unmet need in our populations (obj.
 2.3) Establish new ways of working with partners (obj.
-2.3) Use shared community assets crea improve accessibility of our servic atively with our partners to es (obj.
+2.3) Use shared community assets crea improve accessibility of our servic atively with our partners to ses (obj.
 2.3) Josa Josa Embed research and development into service design and delivery (obj.
 3.1) Embed collective leadership and improvement (obj.
 3.1) a culture of continuous 3.
-Develop a robust approach to me in access, experience and outcom neasuring and monitoring equity nes (obj.
-3.2) Embed equity considerations and requirements into our approach to care service co-design (obj.
-3.2) We provide high quality, equitable and Build capacity, capability and flexibility into our care services workforce (obj.
+Develop a robust approach to measuring and monitoring equity in access, experience and outcomes (obj.
+3.2) Embed equity considerations and approach to care service co-desig We provide high quality, equitable and gh quality, quitable and Build capacity, capability and flexibility into our care services workforce (obj.
 3.3) Co-design care services that are environmentally sustainable (obj.
 3.3) Invest in proactive care and comn nunity-based support (obj.
 3.3) sustainable care services Develop a comprehensive training and skills offering to all staff (obj.
 3.4) Enhance resources to support sta off wellbeing (obj.
 3.4)